Brain functions emerge as thermal equilibrium states of the connectome: Theory

-We model the structure of the adult hermaphrodite \cels somatic connectome as a directed graph $G=(V, E)$ with parallel edges and self-loops, where the node set $V$ represents $N=280$ individual neurons, and the edge set $E$ consists of $12071$ unique chemical and electrical synapses (gap junctions), constructed by merging the old dataset~\cite{wormatlas2023,white1986structure, varshney2011structural} with the newly revised one~\cite{cook2019connectome} (see Methods for details and Supplementary Data 1 for the resulting edgelist).
+We model the structure of the adult hermaphrodite \cels somatic connectome as a directed graph $G=(V, E)$ with parallel edges and self-loops, where the node set $V$ represents $N=280$ individual neurons, and the edge set $E$ consists of $12071$ unique chemical and electrical synapses (gap junctions), constructed by merging the old dataset~\cite{wormatlas2023,white1986structure, Varshney2011} with the newly revised one~\cite{cook2019connectome} (see Methods for details and Supplementary Data 1~\cite{MoutuouData2025} for the resulting edgelist).
 The {\em source} $s(e)$ and {\em range} $r(e)$ of an edge are respectively the pre- and post-synaptic neurons of the synapse.
 Since gap junctions allow bidirectional transmission between neurons, they are represented by reciprocal edges.
 Our main focus being on the functional interactions among neurons through anatomical pathways, we consider both chemical and electrical synapses within a unified wiring system, since both transmission modalities are known to maintain close functional interactions~\cite{pereda2014}.
-We let $\A$ be the {\em adjacency matrix} of $G$, where for two neurons $u$ and $v$, $\A_{uv}$ is the number of chemical and electrical connections from $v$ to $u$.
+We let $\A$ be the {\em adjacency matrix} of $G$.
+Specifically, since $G$ is a directed muligraph, $\A$ is an integer-weighted non-symmetric matrix, where for two neurons $u$ and $v$, the entry $\A_{uv}$ counts the number of chemical and electrical connections from $v$ to $u$.
 We use bold letters $\ee, \ff$, etc. for directed walks; \ie, sequences $e_1\cdots e_n$ (with possible recurrences) of edges such that $s(e_i)=r(e_{i+1})$.
 The length $|\ee|$ of such a walk $\ee$ is the number $n$ of edges composing it, and we set $s(\ee)=s(e_n)$ and $r(\ee)=r(e_1)$ to be its source and range, respectively. $\ee$ is a {\em cycle} if $s(\ee)=r(\ee)$.
 Since $G$ contains directed cycles and self-loops , finite length walks form an infinite set that we denoted by $E^*$.
 Indeed, 44 neurons have synapses onto themselves (such connections are referred to as '{\em autapses}' in the literature~\cite{bekkers2003autapse, tamas1997autapse}).